Biomedical Term Service Help

 Specifically, the relationships between the entities are:

-• HAS_TRANSCRIPT relationship connects from a gene term to a transcript term.
-This relationship is used to represent the relationship between a gene and its transcripts.
+• HAS_TRANSCRIPT connects from a gene term to a transcript term.
+This is used to represent the relationship between a gene and its transcripts.
 A gene may have multiple transcripts, and a transcript may belong to multiple genes.

-• HAS_EXON relationship connects from a transcript term to an exon term.
-This relationship is used to represent the relationship between a transcript and its exons.
+• HAS_EXON connects from a transcript term to an exon term.
+This is used to represent the relationship between a transcript and its exons.
 A transcript may have multiple exons, and an exon may belong to multiple transcripts.

-• ENCODES relationship connects from a transcript term to a protein term.
-This relationship is used to represent the relationship between a transcript and its protein product.
+• ENCODES connects from a transcript term to a protein term.
+This is used to represent the relationship between a transcript and its protein product.
 A transcript may encode multiple proteins, and a protein may be encoded by multiple transcripts.

 Pathway data